lightningdevkit/lightningdevkit.org/docs/index.md

 <div class="feature">
 <h3>Multi-Language Support</h3>

-We support native API's including Rust, C, Swift, Java & Kotlin so you can build lightning applications in your preferred programming language.
+We support native API's including Rust, C, Swift, Java & Kotlin so you can build Lightning applications in your preferred programming language.

 <!-- [Documentation →](./getting-started/) -->